Never lose track of a customer email again. Everything you need to provide the best customer service for one low price.

 Although reviews state that Zoho Desk is easily customized with their open source API, a regular complaint is that the user interface can be a little difficult to navigate, especially for new agents.

 Jira Service Management is a cloud-based IT help desk solution from Atlassian.
-It comes with many standard help desk tools like reporting, automation, and asset management so your agents have all they need to offer multi-channel support.
+They use AWS to offer hosting options in both the US and EU.
+It comes with many standard help desk tools like reporting, automation, and asset management, so your agents have all they need to offer multi-channel support.

 One noteworthy Jira tool to aid rapid response is “Incident Management”.
 When an IT problem arises, this tool quickly alerts all the necessary teams and provides a dedicated thread to find a solution.